Analyzing your prompt, please hold on...

 xmlns:wf="clr-namespace:System.Windows.Forms;assembly=System.Windows.Forms"

-xmlns:gridDesktop="clr-namespace:Aspose.Cells.GridDesktop;assembly=Aspose.Cells.GridDesktop">The final Windows tag will look similar to as shown below.
+xmlns:gridDesktop="clr-namespace:Aspose.Cells.GridDesktop;assembly=Aspose.Cells.GridDesktop">The final Windows tag will look similar to that shown below.

-Simply add the below code inside the Grid tag in XAML.
-The WindowsFormsHost tag is used to host Windows Forms control and gridDesktop:GridDesktop tag represents the Aspose.Cells.GridDesktop control.
+Simply add the code below inside the Grid tag in XAML.
+The WindowsFormsHost tag is used to host a Windows Forms control, and the gridDesktop:GridDesktop tag represents the Aspose.Cells.GridDesktop control.
 You can also name the control so that it can be referenced easily in the code.

 <WindowsFormsHost Loaded="FrameworkElement_OnLoaded">